 How Do I Prepare a Personal Financial Statement?

 To begin, start gathering information about assets and liabilities.
 The personal financial statement shows assets and liabilities and net worth at a specific point in time, so just prepare the document with the most recent information you have.
 Your lender understands that some of this information is changing as you go about making your personal financial transactions (making payments, for example).
 And investment values change over time too.

 If you are unsure of the value of assets, do your best to get a reasonable figure.
 If the lender wants to use the asset for a guarantee on your business loan, they will do an appraisal.

 As part of your preparation for presenting your business plan, you should run a complete credit report on yourself, because the lender will certainly do this.
 This means getting not just the FICO score, but a report that shows details.

 - Cash in a checking or savings account.
-The most recent balance is okay since these figures are always changing.
+The most recent balance is OK since these figures are always changing.

 - An IRA, 401k, or other retirement accounts.

 - Other brokerage accounts, showing the most recent balance.

 - A copy of the latest statement on your home mortgage, with the balance outstanding.
 For a mortgage, you may also need a recent appraisal.